 Medicare is a federal health insurance program that will pay for medical expenses such as hospitalization, surgery, doctor visits, etc. There are four parts to Medicare:

-Part A – Hospitalization
+Part A – Hospitalization and some skilled nursing

 Part B – Expenses outside the hospital